 Unlike a fade or draw, it is impossible to play a duck hook.
-Simply aiming right will not help – it actually could make your hook worse.
+Simply aiming right will not help – it could make your hook worse.

 The other thing that scares golfers about the duck hook is that you can get “stuck” in that move.
-All of a sudden every shot you hit goes hard left.
+All of a sudden, every shot you hit goes hard left.

-To put it another way, you don’t want the nickname Captain Hook or Mr. Quacker!
+Put another way, you don’t want the nickname Captain Hook or Mr. Quacker!

 What Causes A Duck Hook?